 Climate Change Policy Certificate and COVID-19

-COVID-19 has disrupted many university activities, and the Climate Change Policy Certificate will be suspended until Fall 2022.
+COVID-19 has disrupted many university activities, and the Climate Change Policy Certificate is suspended until Fall 2022.
 Applications for the next cohort will begin to be received in Fall 2021.

-The field school, which is intended to take place in person in the Yukon, may be replaced with a capstone project in Spring 2021 if COVID-19 distancing and travel restrictions continue.
+The field school, which is intended to take place in person in the Yukon, may be replaced with a capstone project if COVID-19 precautions continue.
 Students in the program will be consulted on the shape and nature of the concluding course.

 The Post-degree Certificate in Climate Change Policy exposes students to climate change science and its links to policy and policy makers.